Octopus on GPUs

 NVIDIA GPUs are built such that 32 threads always execute the same instructions.
 Because of this, it is most efficient to run octopus in such a way that each process has a multiple of 32 states.
 The internal data structures of the code are designed to expose this parallelism in the threads to the GPU.

 Parallelization in states (and k points) is more efficient than parallelization in domains.
 This is also the case for CPU runs, but the different is more pronounced on GPUs because the communication of the boundary points necessitates also transfers between the GPUs or between the GPU and the CPU.
-We use CUDA-aware MPI to enable direct transfers between the GPUs, but this cannot completely compensate the overhead.
+We use CUDA-aware MPI to enable direct data transfers between the GPUs, but this cannot completely compensate the overhead.

 To examine how octopus runs using several GPUs, you can use the second jobscript at the end of the tutorial to submit a job to a full GPU node, using 2 MPI processes and 2 GPUs.
 The output section on GPUs will show: